Titcomb Basin Wind River Range

 The Wind River Range of Wyoming is a place that nearly every backcountry enthusiast dreams of visiting.
 Few places in North America are as staggeringly beautiful as Titcomb Basin and Island Lake.
 Both areas, located just west of the Continental Divide, are rich in outstanding scenery and recreation opportunities.
 Whether you’re here for backpacking, mountaineering, climbing, fishing, or photography, this is the place to experience it all.

 In the previous post, I detailed the first section of my nine-day trip, from the trailhead to Island Lake.
 Now it’s time to move on to the next destination, Titcomb Basin.
 First I should explain the odd name.
-Titcomb Basin, as well as Titcomb Lakes and the Titcomb Needles, bear the names of Charles and Harold Titcomb.
+Titcomb Basin, Titcomb Lakes, and the Titcomb Needles bear the names of Charles and Harold Titcomb.
 Although mountain men certainly were in the area in the early 19th century, these two brothers were among the first white men to officially visit the area.
 While there they made assents to some of the surrounding peaks.

 Titcomb Basin Trail #66613 Purchase